 Cooking curry chicken in a slow cooker is possible.
 Simply prepare the ingredients and put them into a slow cooker.
 Cook the dish for 4 hours on high heat or 6 hours on low heat for tender curry chicken.

 Malaysian Curry Chicken is also known as: Kari Ayam

 Marinate chicken meat with curry powder and soy sauce for 15 minutes.

-Heat oil in the pot over medium heat.
-Once oil heats up, add blended chilli paste and cook until fragrant.
+Heat oil in a pot over medium heat.
+Add blended chilli paste and cook until fragrant.

 Add chicken meat and mix well.
 Cook until the dish is slightly dry.
-Then add water and cook over high heat.
+Add water and cook over high heat.

 Add coconut milk and cook at high heat again.
-When it boils, lower the heat and add salt and sugar to taste.
+Once it boils, lower the heat.
+Add salt and sugar to taste.